odkr/pancake/README.md

 * file I/O and filesystem interaction
 * metadata parsing

-See its [documentation](docs/index.html) for details.
+See its [documentation](https://odkr.github.io/pancake/) for details.

-It is lightweight, well-documented, and well-tested.

 ## Requirements